LooksRare/sdk-v2/guides/createMakerAsk.md

 // Grant the TransferManager the right the transfer assets on behalf od the LooksRareProtocol if (!isTransferManagerApproved) {
-  // Send approval transaction on-chain const tx = await lr.grantTransferManagerApproval().call();
+  const tx = await lr.grantTransferManagerApproval().call();

-  // Wait for the transaction to be processed await tx.wait();
+  await tx.wait();
 }

 // Approve the collection items to be transfered by the TransferManager if (!isCollectionApproved) {
-  // Send approval transaction on-chain const tx = await lr.approveAllCollectionItems(makerAsk.collection);
+  const tx = await lr.approveAllCollectionItems(makerAsk.collection);

-  // Wait for the transaction to be processed await tx.wait();
+  await tx.wait();
 }